E-wave112/fuse-wallet/README.md

 # fuse-wallet
-A wallet system API where users can perform transactions
+A wallet system API developed with NestJS and typeorm

 ## This API assumes the following functionalities and constraints to enforce security and integrity
 - A security private key will be generated for users on sign up